 Hey all, and welcome to my personal blog featuring this American girl, Georgette, living and working between Zug Switzerland and Florence, Italy.
 This space is primarily used to share about my life abroad, offering helpful tips in regards to adjusting overseas, our travels, plus a generous helping of lifestyle and food tips.

 A little personal background.
-I was born and raised in San Antonio, Texas, before moving to Los Angeles and somehow ended up in the wonderful continent of Europe due to a rather random series of events.
+I was born and raised in San Antonio, Texas, before moving to Los Angeles and somehow ended up in the wonderful continent of Europe due to love, chance and a lot of hard work.

 I’m working on learning fluent French and now German but don’t judge me, it’s hard.

 Of course I shouldn’t leave out that bit of insanity and odd sightings uncovered on a daily basis.

 Traveling plays a huge role in this blog, whether it be Italy, Switzerland or elsewhere in the world but honestly my passion is really sharing true life situations.
 Real life and all of its messy bits, especially now that life is a little more challenging with a baby.
 That’s also why I feature the stories of other “locals I love” and try to share the small businesses and artisans that truly benefit the communities we call home.
 Now that populations worldwide are becoming vaccinated, there is light at the end of the tunnel when it comes to life after the virus.

 We can’t seem to shake the itch to change places and experience new things, with or without a bidet.
 One must learn to sacrifice.